eclipse-iceoryx/iceoryx2/config/README.md

 * `defaults.event.max-nodes` - [int]: Maximum number of nodes.
 * `defaults.event.event-id-max-value` - [int]: Greatest value an [`EventId`] can
   have.
-* `defaults.event.deadline` - [int]: Maximum allowed time between two
+* `defaults.event.deadline` - [Option\<Duration\>]: Maximum allowed time between
-  consecutive notifications.
+  two consecutive notifications.
 If not sent after this time, all listeners attached to a WaitSet will be notified.
 * `defaults.event.notifier-created-event` - [Option\<int\>]: If defined,
     it defines the event id that is emitted when a new notifier is created.